Moebius Shaders - cover image

 A video by Useless Game Dev exploring a similar approach in Unity was the main technical starting point for this project.

 Achieving this required stepping away from physically-based materials and automatic lighting.
-Objects are rendered unlit, colors are chosen by the artist rather than computed from a light source, and shadows are drawn as patterns rather than gradients.
+Objects are rendered unlit, colors are chosen manually rather than computed from a light source, and shadows are drawn as patterns rather than gradients.